lthminhthao/ReplicatorParameters-Estimation/README.md

 # ReplicatorParameters-Estimation
-This repo contains codes for the paper: Nested inference of pairwise interactions from strain frequency data across settings and context-dependent mutual invasibilities
+This repo contains codes for the paper: Nested inference of pairwise interactions from strain frequency data across settings and context-dependent mutual invasibilities.
 This repo has 5 sub-folders, including:
 1. Order 1: Codes for Parameter Estimation in Order 1 (Brazil-Denmark-Mozambique-Iran-Nepal).
 2. Order 1: Codes for Parameter Estimation in Order 2 (Nepal-Brazil-Denmark-Mozambique-Iran).